 The new system must be built with public money at its core because it needs to respond to the public will, be held accountable by the public, and be directed at public goods, services and infrastructure.
 Private money will be crucial as well, but it can’t substitute for the unique nature of public spending.

 And we need to think of this system as investment intended to realise social and economic returns, through building social infrastructure, and securing the provision pathways of complex global public goods which would otherwise go under-supplied (if left to individual nations and private actors alone).

 GPI comprises three universal principles, reflecting a more horizontal approach to addressing the world’s challenges.
 No more top-down decision-making; no more patronising donor-recipient narratives.
 It’s time for all countries to work together.

 One of the biggest problems with international governance in the economic arena is the lack of effective country and sectoral representation.
 GPI would involve a more representative decision-making structure, including civil society, leading to enhanced legitimacy and effectiveness.
 In the short-term vision for GPI, such principles would be incorporated via tweaks and amendments to existing governance arrangements.
-In the longer-term vision for a more structured GPI approach, a new institutional arrangement would be needed.

 In order to understand why GPI is needed and how it would work, we need to push for five major evolutions in our approach to international public finance, to underpin the next fifty years of development cooperation.

 From a narrow focus on reducing poverty to meeting broader challenges of inequality and sustainability.